wp-plugins/thesis-openhook/readme.txt

 == Frequently Asked Questions ==

+= How does OpenBox work in Thesis 2.1.x? =

+First, ensure you have enabled OpenBox in the Thesis 2.1.x "boxes" screen (OpenBox should be checkmarked and you'll need to press the save button).

+Second, visit the Thesis skin editor.
+Add instances of OpenBox from the boxes dropdown menu, and drag them into your skin template wherever you would like them to be.
+I recommend opening each instance of OpenBox (via the gear icon) and giving it a unique name so that they are not all "OpenBox."

+Finally, once you have saved your template, return to the regular admin panel and visit Thesis' skin content page.
+On this page,  you'll be shown a list of all of the custom boxes, including OpenBoxes, you've added to your template, at which point you can edit them to your liking.

+Yes, this is convoluted, and for that I apologize; fortunately, it isn't my fault.

 = I upgraded from OpenHook 2.x.x; where did all of my customizations go? =

 OpenHook 3 and newer does not automatically import pre-existing customizations.
 You will need to visit the OpenHook settings page accessible at Settings -> OpenHook; once there, you can use the "Upgrade from OpenHook 2" button to import your pre-existing customizations to the new schema.
 You'll then need to activate the Thesis & WordPress action groups as needed from the same settings page.